ARMmbed/k64f-border-router/README.md

 The binary will be created in the `/build/frdm-k64f-gcc/source/` directory.

 ## Running the border router application
 Locate the binary file `k64f-border-route.bin` in the directory `build/frdm-k64f-gcc/source/` and copy the file to the USB mass storage root of the FRDM-K64F development board.
 It will be automatically flashed to the MCU.
-After the flashing process has completed, please press the reset button on the development board to start the application.
-A green light should start blinking to indicate successful startup.
+After the flashing process has completed, press the reset button on the development board to start the application.
+A green light should start blinking to indicate a successful startup.

 ## Debugging the border router application
 To view the debug output of the border router application, you need to connect to the to the development board using a terminal emulation program, such as PuTTY.